syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridNumericColumn

 The `DataGridNumericColumn` inherits all the properties of `DataGridColumn`.
 It is used to display numeric data.
 To create `DataGridNumericColumn`, the property corresponding to the column in the underlying collection must be a numeric type(int, double, float, etc.).
-To create a `GridNumericColumn`, follow the code example:

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}